At our house, remote control cars are a prized possession. With two boys, we have (and have had) many remote control cars.

 How much do remote control cars cost?

 For little kids, I wouldn’t spend more than $50 to $75 on an RC car.
 You can find great and durable options in that price range.
-Until you know that this will be a hobby that sticks, just buy a fun and inexpensive toy.
+Until you know that this will be a hobby that sticks, I recommend buying a fun and inexpensive toy.

 How fast can RC cars go?